 # Presence Starter

 A single-file preparation partner for a senior professional with a high-stakes interview ahead.
 Drop this whole file into ChatGPT, Claude, or Gemini, or paste it as the first message in a new chat.
-Nothing else is needed.
-A first pass takes twenty to thirty minutes, and you can stop and return at any point.
+Most tools begin on their own; if yours only summarizes the file or asks what you want to do, send it this line:

 You will leave with a one-page walk-in card: your strongest line, your two or three best stories in a shape you can retrieve under pressure, and the question you are dreading, reframed.
 You copy it out at the end and keep it.